 As the three men rode past the Christmas tree, the angry one yelled, “You boys can’t hide here forever.
 I will find you.”

-Lorna Sullivan walked past the town’s Christmas tree, carefully carrying her basket over one arm.
+Lorna Sullivan walked by the town’s Christmas tree, carefully carrying her basket over one arm.
 Her auburn curls were all pinned up today, partly to keep them out of the way, but also because it was expected.
 She was headed to the large Victorian house, which was her business and her home.
 It had been a rooming house many years ago, but now she and her friend, Millie Andrews, ran it as a Bed and Breakfast.

 She smiled as she glanced down at the basket.
 The tourists enjoyed these little details, like using a basket rather than a tote.
 These were the things that made Silver Birch Valley unique.
 Well, at least one of the things.
 The Edwardian outfits, the hairstyles, even the horse-drawn carriages and vintage automobiles spoke of a simpler time and their visitors loved it.

 She took a step back and saw the little angel ornament hanging on one of the lower branches.
-It was a new addition and she guessed one of the children had placed it there that afternoon.
+It was a new addition and she guessed one of the children had placed it there this afternoon.
 They often made ornaments to hang on the tree and hoped people would vote for them at the ceremony.
-The whole town would gather to watch the lighting and sing Christmas carols, visit with each other, then enjoy desserts and warm beverages.
+The whole town would gather to watch the lighting, sing Christmas carols, visit with each other, then enjoy desserts and warm beverages.
 And of course, vote for their favorite ornament.

-Lorna smiled and thought how much she loved living in a small town.
-It wasn’t like a big city.
+Lorna loved living in a small town because it wasn’t like a big city.
 Whether people grew up in Silver Birch Valley or moved here as an adult, like herself, everyone soon felt like part of the community.